 Over time, Modest Mussorgsky has acquired a reputation as the wild man of Russian music — a notion that is understandable if not entirely deserved.
 It is certainly reinforced by the thundering climaxes and raw emotion we hear in his music.
+But while the mysterious Mussorgsky seemed to shun the conservatory, training as a composer primarily through personal association with other composers and independent study, he was well-born and musically disciplined.
 If his compositions are moody and steeped in Russian folk tradition, that description could fit the music of many of his peers.
 Still, Mussorgsky’s voice is well-nigh unmistakable, especially in the brooding, innovative harmonies we hear in A Night on Bald Mountain and his other major compositions, such as his opera Boris Godunov.

 There is much more to the eerie content of this tone poem than just Mussorgsky’s characteristically vivid tone-painting of craggy peak at night in bad weather.
 He larded his score with bone chilling elements, including the sinister roll of the bass drum and scary descending phrases that slither like serpents.
-One critic deftly described this witches’ brew as a “hatful of horrors.”
+The New Zealand writer deftly describes this witches’ brew as a “hatful of horrors.”
 In fact, the composer’s four-part structure for this tone poem begins with “an underground noise of inhuman voices.
 Appearance of the Spirits of Darkness followed by an appearance of Satan and his adoration.
 A Black Mass.
 Joyful dancing of the Witches’ Sabbath.”
 With the tolling of a church bell, the darkness is finally dispersed.